ridvikpal/SimplyTrack/README.md

 * Multithreading with threading library to yield some performance gains (performance is already decent, but could be better).
 * Shift from PySimpleGUI to PyQt5 (or PyQt6) as that library has native support for SQL table models.
 * Use pandas for csv import.

-## Icon Credits
-The icon used in the logo and application comes from www.flaticon.com:

-<a href="https://www.flaticon.com/free-icons/transaction" title="transaction icons">Transaction icons created by Aficons studio - Flaticon</a>